appscode/blog/content/post/kubeform-announcement/index.md

   - equinix-metal
 ---

-We are happy to announce Kubeform v2021.07.13.
+We are happy to announce **Kubeform v2021.07.28**.
 This post lists all the changes and features this release brings to you.

 * Kubeform Enterprise
 * Support for Equinix Metal